aukraine/geolocation_api/README.md

 **7. Validation and Error Handling:**
 > - added default Rails validation on model layer via creating own validators.
+> - implemented robust error handling to provide meaningful error messages through whole API.
+>   - it is possible not pass error message to response body if we don't want to show any internal errors in client side.

 [//]: # (> - add validation for incoming data to prevent invalid bookings or data corruption.)
 [//]: # (>   - use `Dry-validation` gem)
 [//]: # (>   - add addition DRY rules for cases when slots time data is not valid)
-[//]: # (> - implement robust error handling to provide meaningful error messages through whole API.)
-[//]: # (>   - we are able not pass error message to response body if we don't want to show any internal errors in clients)

 **8. Documentation:**